 Ramesses clearly lacked the meticulous eye for detail that his father had.
 He instead seemed more concerned with completing as many projects as possible.
 In fact, he turned out to be Egypt’s most prodigious ever king.

-While by no means bad, the carvings in this room are nothing too special when compared with the rest of the temple.
+While by no means bad, the carvings in this room are nothing outstanding when compared with the rest of the temple.

 But it’s here in this hall that you’ll find a very peculiar set of symbols.
 Standing in the center of the room, look up and to your left.
 In between the columns, you’ll see some hieroglyphs that don’t resemble hieroglyphs at all.

-Looking closely, you can make out what appears to be a helicopter, a submarine and other modern vehicles!
+Looking closely, you’ll notice what appears to be a helicopter, a submarine and other modern vehicles!
 Unsurprisingly, these glyphs have inspired all sorts of theories, especially of the ‘ancient aliens’ variety.

 Are these symbols evidence that the ancient Egyptians were visited by aliens of the future?
 Well, not quite.